Adventures in Martial Arts Provincialism

-So I can tell you, for a fact, that martial arts in the United States is very, very provincial.
+Due to this, I can tell you that martial arts training in the United States is very, VERY provincial.

 You MIGHT find something similar, but then again... you might not.
 Not only that, each of the styles I mentioned above have differing lineages and organizations and sometimes they don't always play nice and they don't all do things the same way.

 Take Modern Arnis.
-As far as I can find - and boy howdy, have I looked - Modern Arnis as I know it, in all of the major lineages, doesn't exist in Kansas City.
+As far as I can find - and boy howdy, have I looked - Modern Arnis isn't being taught in Kansas City.

 So let's hear your stories about encountering provincialism in the martial arts.
 Have you ever moved to a new city and had to search for a place to train?
 What was important to know when you did that?
 What training advice would you give to someone moving away?
 Let us know in the comments!